 Update on our work to relocate Stocksbridge Waste water Treatment Works

-Last week's public event was incredibly well attended with over 200 local residents attending.
+The public event in March was incredibly well attended with over 200 local residents attending.
 Ourselves, Bloor Homes and Sheffield Council would like to thank everyone for their feedback and suggestions.

 As we explained previously, before we can build and commission the new treatment works, we need to lay a new sewer along Manchester Road from the current site to the new one.
 Bloor Homes also need to carry out work in Manchester Road to create access into the new housing development.
 Following the event, we’ve liaised and reviewed the feedback with Bloor Homes and Sheffield Council.

 It’s been agreed that our work will be done in three phases as outlined below.

 From Monday 19 March 2018, our contract partner, Mott MacDonald Bentley (MMB) will start to lay the new sewer.
 They’ll have two sets of temporary traffic lights along Manchester Road, they’ll be between our existing treatment works and our new one being built next to Ewden clean water treatment works.
 These lights will move as we progress and will be in place 24 hours a day, seven days week however, they will be removed every other weekend.